vkhazin/couchbase-courseware/content/chapter-03/JoinsDoc.md

 inner join breweries b2
 	on keys b1.brewery_id
 ~~~

-* beers and breweries are bucket names, not table names
+_beers and breweries are bucket names, not table names_
+_bucket is couchbase's equivalent of database/schema in Rdbms world, not table_